AdobeDocs/mix-modeler.en/help/use-cases.md

 Successful implementation of this use can have the following impact:

 * Incorporate aggregate data, touchpoint data, and exogenous variables to get the richest view of measurement.
-* Use AI-as-a-Service solution to quickly create models for driving success with access to model transparency for level of confidence.
+* Use an AI-as-a-Service solution to quickly create models for driving success with access to model transparency for level of confidence.
-* Increase confidence in strategic and tactical decision-making through alignment in summary-level and touchpoint level results.
+* Increase confidence in strategic and tactical decision-making through alignment in summary-level and touchpoint-level results.

 +++

 ## Build marketing plans that optimize ROI

-This use case leverages user friendly, AI-enabled optimization & scenario planning tools to maximize ROI.
+This use case uses user-friendly, AI-enabled optimization & scenario planning tools to maximize ROI.

 +++ Details

 ### Challenges

-The challenges this use case addresses are:
+The challenges these use case addresses are:

 * Create data-driven marketing investment plans based on efficiency curves, not relying on gut feel.
 * Maximize outcomes across multiple geographies, lines of business, and channels simultaneously.